 Our policy work is focused on getting practical tools into the hands of farmers.
 We are proponents for key Farm Bill policies that target conservation, beginning farmers and sustainable agriculture research.
 At the state level we work closely with Soil and Water Conservation District Commissioners and on Iowa Nutrient Reduction Strategy issues.

 Policy work at Practical Farmers strives to reflect the organization’s history and values of supporting positive alternatives for farmers.
-Practical Farmers does not support campaigns, regulations or actions against any specific agricultural practice, policy or entity – but voluntary does not mean optional.
-Our policy work is focused on getting practical tools into the hands of farmers.
-Government programs have an immense impact on the lives of our members and in shaping modern agriculture.
+Practical Farmers does not support campaigns, regulations or actions against any specific agricultural practice, policy or entity.
+We recognize that government programs have an immense impact on the lives of our members and in shaping modern agriculture.
 We know that our members’ research, knowledge and experiences can help shape sensible policy and government programs, and we feel we have a responsibility to share this farmer knowledge with the world and, at times, with policymakers.

-We are strong proponents of several vital Farm Bill policies, namely:
+We are proponents of several Farm Bill policy areas, including specific programs:

-- Conservation Stewardship Program (CSP) – A working lands conservation program designed to protect and improve natural resources and the environment.
-Farmers and ranchers can apply for financial and technical assistance to help implement conservation activities on land in agricultural production.
+- Protection and expansion of Conservation Stewardship Program (CSP), a working lands conservation program designed to protect and improve natural resources and the environment.

-- Environmental Quality Incentives Program (EQIP) – A voluntary conservation program in which farmers and ranchers implement conservation practices on agricultural working land in return for financial cost-share assistance and technical assistance.
+- Protection and expansion of Environmental Quality Incentives Program (EQIP), a voluntary conservation program in which farmers and ranchers implement conservation practices on agricultural working land in return for financial cost-share assistance and technical assistance.

-- Beginning Farmer and Rancher Development Program (BFRDP) – A competitive grant program administered by the Cooperative State Education and Extension Service that funds education, extension, outreach and technical assistance initiatives directed at helping beginning farmers and ranchers.
+- Protection and expansion of Beginning Farmer and Rancher Development Program (BFRDP), a competitive grant program that funds education, extension, outreach and technical assistance initiatives directed at helping beginning farmers and ranchers.

-- Sustainable Agriculture Research and Education Program (SARE) – A program advancing agricultural innovations that improve profitability, stewardship and quality of life by investing in groundbreaking research and education.
+- Protection and expansion of Sustainable Agriculture Research and Education program (SARE), a program advancing agricultural innovations that improve profitability, stewardship and quality of life by investing in groundbreaking research and education.

 The PFI Policy committee serves to vet policy issues as they arise.
 The committee makes recommendations to the Board of Directors regarding policy positions of the organization.
 Current Policy Committee members are: